tobilg/docker-spark-jobserver/README.md

 # Spark Jobserver

 Spark-Jobserver as a Docker container!
-This image has been created to support the most recent version of Spark (1.4.1), together with the most recent version of Mesos (0.24.1 as of 2015-09-29).
+This image has been created to support the most recent versions of Spark together with the most recent versions of Mesos.
+Have a look at the ["Tags" tab](https://hub.docker.com/r/tobilg/spark-jobserver/tags/) to see which combinations are supported.
-It's loosely derived from `velvia/spark-jobserver`, and these docs have adapt to match `tobilg/spark-jobserver`.
+It's loosely derived from `velvia/spark-jobserver`, and these docs have been adapted to match `tobilg/spark-jobserver`.

 To get started: